The Symptoms of Osteoporosis

 People at Risk for Developing Osteoporosis

-Dietary issues and certain medications or certain medical conditions, can lead to osteoporosis.
+Dietary issues and certain medications or certain medical conditions can lead to osteoporosis.
 These include:

-- A low calcium intake
+• A low calcium intake.

-- Individuals with eating disorders
+• Individuals with eating disorders.

-- Individuals who have undergone gastrointestinal surgery
+• Individuals who have undergone gastrointestinal surgery.

-- People who take seizure medication and cancer medication
+• People who take seizure medication and cancer medication.

-- People who have cancer, celiac disease, kidney disease, lupus or rheumatoid arthritis
+• People who have cancer, celiac disease, kidney disease, lupus or rheumatoid arthritis.

 What Are the Symptoms?

-- Hunched or bad posture
+• Hunched or bad posture.

-- Weak grip strength
+• Weak grip strength.

 How to Treat Osteoporosis

 The diagnosis of osteoporosis involves bone density measurements.
-Usually the hip or spine of the patient is measured.
-This is often completed by a low-level x-ray machine.
+Usually, the hip or spine of the patient is measured.
+This is often completed by a low-level X-ray machine.
 The results tell your doctor or your specialist the amount of minerals in your bones.
 It’s a non-invasive and quick test.
 Once diagnosed, treatment is determined based on the severity of your osteoporosis and your current health status.

-Treatment may include medication if you are at risk for breaking bones.
+Treatment may include medication if you are at risk of breaking bones.
 Medications that your doctor may prescribe include bisphosphonates, denosumab, hormone therapy, or other bone-building medications.
 Ultimately, it depends on the cause of your osteoporosis and your health, as to what type of medication is deemed best.

 Lifestyle changes are also advised.
 If you are a smoker, you will likely be urged to quit.
 Your doctor will also tell you to cut back on any alcohol consumption.
 You’ll also be educated on how to avoid falls, such as not wearing high heels, practicing balance exercises and using non-slip shoes or surfaces.